lunazea-git/lundiagnosis/README.md

 if you are annoyed by the constant refreshing of the terminal every second you can change this value (at the end of the script in sleep)

+# TODO
+* display a message to the user if a required dependency is not present
+* replace CPU tempereature reading from LSCPU with procfs

 ![image](https://github.com/user-attachments/assets/97e66980-97ad-41ca-b7ad-3326dc15fea9)